ThePhD/ThePhD.github.io/_posts/2018-05-17-Lua Bindings Shootout.markdown

 This was a fairly deep dive, but that's it for now.
 There are some interesting things from these benchmarks that will likely result in new blog posts!
 Until then,

 see you later. ♥

+P.S.:

+Some future directions for this could include checking memory usage for each runtime as well.
+There's a whole host of measurements beyond just performance that would be quite important!